birbirsekiz/inside-paradox/README.md

 :point_right: _This game is developed for **Google Game and App Academy**._

-:ballot_box_with_check: _Although the game can be reached to the end, it is still under development._
+- [x] _Although the game can be reached to the end, it is still under development._

 ### Gameplay
 https://user-images.githubusercontent.com/61617126/197409496-2d9fa8ff-2a34-4a5a-ab0f-ffe06affc5ff.mp4